 Mulheres de Cinza by Mia Couto

 I read my first book by the Mozambican author Mia Couto last year and really liked it.
-When I saw this book on sale, I couldn’t resist buying it.
+When I saw this book in the sale, I couldn’t resist buying it.
 Mulheres de Cinza is the first book in a trilogy (As Areias do Imperador) about the last days of the second largest empire in Africa ruled by an African leader in the 19th century.

 Instante by Wislawa Szymborska